Click here to download the "Entrant A-Z Information" document.

 The following food and drinks will be provided at the Balook Visitor’s Centre checkpoint only:

-- Water will be available at this checkpoint as well as various marshall stations throughout the course (see map for details).
+Water will be available at this checkpoint as well as various checkpoints throughout the course (see map for details).

 No food, drink or equipment can be stashed along the course by runners, except at Balook Visitor's Centre Checkpoint.